tudinfse/fex/README.md

 Internally, we use matplotlib, but you're free to use anything else in your experiments - just re-write `plot.py`.

+# Example 2: Modifying an existing experiment

+TBD

-# Creating your own experiment
+# Example 3: Creating an experiment from scratch

 TBD